songster-sa/aws-developer-associate-notes/readme.md

     - managed - aws managed - can be reused - cannot be customised
     - customised - you create - only resides in your account
 - IAM policy simulator - to test policies before production
+- **cross account access** can be configured to give user of 1 account access to stuff of another account

 ## Amazon Cognito - web identity federation
 - used for larger companies
-- cognito is ID broker
+- cognito is ID broker - it provides seamless experience across all devices
 - types
-    - user pools - JWT
+    - user pools - JWT - manage sign-in and sign-up
-    - identity pool - STS (security token service) API
+    - identity pool - STS (security token service) API - create unique identities for users and authenticate them with web ID provider
     - aws credentials - mapped to IAM role
 - SMPS - system manager parameter store - to store credentials
+- **API call - STS assume-role-with-web-identity
+- **user authenticates with FB - FB gives ID token - then use this token to get temp creds via cognito**

 ## EC2 - Elastic Compute Cloud
 - types - FIGHT DR MC PIX
 - **Price options**
-    - on demand
+    - on demand - office hours, peaks
-    - reserved
+    - reserved - steady, predictable, 3yr contract
-    - spot
+    - spot - high utilization, when data is not lost
-    - dedicated hosts
+    - dedicated hosts - secure, no multi-tenant virtualization
 - provisions via images (ami = amazon machine image)
+- provisioned per (by) availability zone
 - max of tags allowed 50
 - IAAS - infrastructure as a service
 - **access public IP via http://169.254.169.254/latest/meta-data**